sudorandom/kmcd.dev/content/posts/2025/traceroute/index.md

 Traceroute is a network diagnostic utility that maps the path that packets take across an IP network.
 It provides a list of the intermediate routers a packet traverses on its way to a final destination, along with the time taken for each "hop."
 This information is crucial for diagnosing network latency and identifying points of failure.
 Personally, I think it is super cool that there's a way to figure out the route that your packets are taking.

-This article explores how traceroute works and demonstrates how to build a simple version from scratch using Go.
+In this article, I'll dig into how traceroute works and show you how to build a simple version from scratch using Go.

 ## ICMP: The Internet's Control Protocol

-Before diving into traceroute, it's helpful to understand the protocol that powers it: **ICMP (Internet Control Message Protocol)**.
+Before diving into traceroute, we need to understand the protocol that powers it: **ICMP (Internet Control Message Protocol)**.
 ICMP is a network-layer protocol used by network devices to send error messages and operational information.
-It's *not* used for exchanging data, but rather for diagnostics, control, and error reporting.
-In fact, many routers and devices will heavily throttle ICMP traffic to protect their CPU usage, as generating these error messages is computationally expensive compared to simply forwarding packets.
+It's *not* for exchanging data, but for diagnostics, control, and error reporting.
+In fact, many routers and devices will heavily throttle ICMP traffic to protect their CPU usage, since generating these error messages is computationally expensive compared to simply forwarding packets.

 ### The Classic Use Case: `ping`